 How to Identify a Wood Cockroach

-Color: Chestnut-brown to tan coloring across the body.
+Color: Brown to tan across the body.

 Wood Cockroach Life Cycle and Seasonal Activity